 Other Welding Certifications

 Consider getting different types of certifications in the various types of welds like MIG, TIG and Stick.
 Doing so lets you specialize in certain areas and will make you more attractive to employers.
-The more versatile you are, the more likely you'll be able to land a great job, regardless of the hiring climate.
+The more versatile you are, the more likely it may be for you to land the job you want.

 Tip: Talk to the people who already hold a welding job you are interested in.
 Ask them about their education and find out what they attribute their success to.
-They'll be able to tell you about the time commitment needed to find success in your own career.
+They'll be able to tell you about the time commitment needed to find success in your own career path.